ahwillia/Einsum.jl/README.md

 ### Rules for indexing variables

 * Indices that show up on the left-hand-side but not the right-hand-side are summed over
-* Indices that appear over multiple dimensions must match
+* Arrays which share an index must be of the same size, in those dimensions

 `@einsum` iterates over the extent of the right-hand-side indices.
 For example, the following code allocates an array `A` that is the same size as `B` and copies its data into `A`: